jaygrossman/jaygrossman.github.io/_posts/2023-11-15-2-million-successes-on-SportsCollectors.net.md

 <p>To show our appreciation, I am extending the subscription of 100 members by 3 months.
 We will be randomly selecting 100 active subscribers who have entered 10+ successes in the past 90 days.
 If you are selected, you will receive a message from us with the details.</p>

-<p>I'd like to thank everyone for all your contributions and for making SCN what it is today, you are all amazing.</p>
+<p>I'd like to thank everyone in the community for all your contributions and for making SCN what it is today, you are all amazing.</p>

 <table style="width: 100%; border-color:red;" border="1" cellpadding="5">
 <tr>